salman9653/FrontEnd_Project_SignUpSignIn-Form1/README.md

 # FrontEnd_Project_SignUpSignIn-Form1

-Its a project on a mordern style sliding SingnUp / SignIn from made from scratct using HTML, CSS, JS.
+Its a project on a modern style sliding SingnUp / SignIn from made from scratch using HTML, CSS, JS.